-When used with guidance from a physician, these medications are useful in treating ADHD and can help children and adults who are afflicted improve their ability to focus and control impulsive behavior.
-Because Vyvanse is a prodrug, it is less likely to cause withdrawal symptoms when it is used according to directions.
-However, it will still have an effect on the brain’s chemistry.
+When used with guidance from a physician, these medications are useful in treating ADHD and can help children and adults improve their ability to focus and control impulsive behavior.
+Because Vyvanse is a prodrug, it is less likely to cause withdrawal symptoms when used according to directions.
+However, it will still affect the brain’s chemistry.

-When used without a prescription, users find that both Adderall and Vyvanse can create feelings of euphoria, improve energy levels and enhance mental concentration.
-For this reason, both of these drugs open themselves to being used by students and others who want to enhance performance before an exam or in order to do their best on an assignment.
-Some people may also use these medications for their mood enhancing effects.
+When used without a prescription, users find that Adderall and Vyvanse can create feelings of euphoria, improve energy levels and enhance mental concentration.
+For this reason, both of these drugs open themselves to being used by students and others who want to enhance performance before an exam or to do their best on an assignment.
+Some people may also use these medications for their mood-enhancing effects.

 Unfortunately, the high that results from using these drugs can lead to addiction.
-This is one reason they are both classified as a Schedule II controlled substance as there is the potential for both psychological and physical dependence.
+This is one reason they are classified as Schedule II controlled substances as there is the potential for psychological and physical dependence.

 Symptoms of Vyvanse Abuse

 Possible signs that someone is abusing Vyvanse include speaking quickly as well as sweating and dilated pupils.
-The person may suffer from insomnia and a loss of appetite and seem hyper or overly talkative.
+The person may have insomnia and a loss of appetite and seem hyper or overly talkative.
 They also may seem more self-confident than normal.
 While the latter may not seem like such a bad thing, it can lead to unwise behavior.
-On the flip side, as someone experiences withdrawal from Vyvanse, they may show signs of depression, fatigue and loss of motivation.
+On the flip side, as someone experiences withdrawal from Vyvanse, they may show signs of depression, fatigue, and loss of motivation.